 Life insurance is also an excellent tool for accomplishing philanthropic goals while realizing other important financial objectives.
 Indeed, life insurance can empower individuals to make charitable gifts they never would have dreamed possible.

 Making a gift of life insurance is quite simple.
-If you are the insured-policy owner you simply transfer physical possession of your policy to the charity of your choice and file an absolute assignment or transfer of ownership form with your insurance company.
-Your company then will send a letter to the charity showing that the charity is the sole owner of the policy.
-If you do not change the beneficiary of the policy to the charity prior to transferring ownership, the charity should name itself as beneficiary after ownership has been transferred.
+If you are the insured policy owner you simply transfer physical possession of your policy to us and file an absolute assignment or transfer of ownership form with your insurance company.
+Your company then will send a letter to us showing that we are the sole owner of the policy.

 Emmett owns a $100,000 life insurance policy with a cash value of $40,000.
 No further premiums are due and he no longer needs the coverage.
-He can assure that his charity will receive $100,000 at his death by making the charity the beneficiary.
-Or he can transfer ownership of the policy to them now.
-When he transfers ownership, Emmett receives a charitable deduction equal to the lesser of his cost basis or the policy’s replacement value.
+He can assure that we will receive $100,000 at his death by making us the beneficiary.
+Or he can transfer ownership of the policy to us now.
+When he transfers ownership, Emmett receives a charitable deduction equal to the lesser of his cost basis or the policy's replacement value.

 IRA Charitable Rollover

-Legislation signed at the end of 2015 permanently extended the popular gift option known as the IRA Charitable Rollover.
-This is good news for IRA owners age 70½ and over who want to support our work this year, because you can use your IRA required minimum distribution (RMD) to make a meaningful gift.
+Legislation signed in 2015 permanently extended the popular gift option known as the IRA Charitable Rollover—a qualified charitable distribution from an IRA.
+This is good news for IRA owners age 70½ and over who want to support our work in 2017, because you can use your IRA required minimum distribution (RMD) to make a meaningful gift.
 It’s easy to do.